araces/instakids/README.md

 ### Get a Access Token
 ```
-Before invoke any authorized API function,we must have a access token using Signin Method.
+Before invoke any authorize require API function,we must have a access token using Signin Method.
 ```
+authorize SOP:

+* sign in.
+* sign in function response the access token.
+* client keep the access token for authorize require api funcitons.

 ### Signin